thndrbrrr/pragnastic/README.md

 ## Overview

- PragNAStic is a network-attached storage solution (NAS) for home or small office use with an emphasis on saftety and security – while keeping it simple.
+PragNAStic is a network-attached storage solution (NAS) for home or small office use with an emphasis on safety and security – while keeping it simple.
 Simple as in: off-the-shelf hardware and straightforward operation.

 <p align="center"><img src="docs/images/overview_diagram_simple.png"/></p>